By Tim Lambert

 Houses in Ancient China

 Rich people lived in large wooden houses arranged around a courtyard.
-Roofs were typically of tiles and were built in a curved shape.
+Roofs were often of tiles and were built in a curved shape.
 However, even in a rich house, there was little furniture but rich people were very fond of their gardens.
 Poor people lived in huts of perhaps 2 rooms.
 Roofs were often thatched and furniture was very basic such as wooden benches.